 Why we get left and right confused

 When I was doing my MSc, I spent six months working as a research assistant in the lab of the man who would later become my PhD supervisor, Jamie Ward (now Professor of Cognitive Neuroscience at the University of Sussex).
-Back then, he worked at University College London, which is in central London and is therefore best reached by public transport.
+Back then, he worked at University College London, or UCL, which is in central London.

-I spent quite a lot of my time there running a series of experiments to understand the links between our perception of colour and our perception of touch.
+I spent quite a lot of my time at UCL running a series of experiments to understand the links between our perception of colour and our perception of touch.
 This eventually became my MSc thesis and then part of a chapter in a book.

 In an early meeting, Jamie told me that if I had people who weren't familiar with University College London coming in to do experiments, it was very important that I go to meet them.
-This was because getting to the lab from the nearest tube station involved a left turn and then a right turn.
+This was because most people were coming in by public transport and getting to the lab from the nearest tube station involved a left turn and then a right turn.

-“You wouldn't believe how many people have got lost because they mix up left and right,” he said.
+“You wouldn't believe how many people have got lost on the way here because they mix up left and right,” he said.

 We were in a pre-smartphone era, which explains why no-one was using Google Maps and also why my evening job was working for a text message question answering service, at which people could and would text us things like “Can you milk a dolphin?” and we would text back with an answer.